 Volunteers are an essential part of the work Grace Lutheran has the privilege of doing.
 Volunteers will be submitted to the School Board for approval prior to initial school participation each year.
 All volunteers will receive direction in their responsibilities from the classroom teachers.
 These volunteers will check in with coordinating teacher upon arrival each visit.
 Member volunteers have limited discipline authority.
-When non-member volunteers have direct student contact, the volunteer will be under the authority and in the presence of the called teacher who will maintain responsibility and discipline authority at all times.
+When non-member volunteers have direct student contact, the volunteer will be under the authority of the called teacher who will maintain responsibility and discipline authority at all times.
 Volunteers who do not have direct student contact may do so as guided by the faculty.

-Please note: Volunteers who have contact with students may be asked to participate in a general background check for the safety of the students.
+Please note: Volunteers who have contact with students will be asked to participate in a general background check for the safety of the students.
+As a result of this check, and if there are items of concern, the individual will be restricted from interacting with students at Grace Lutheran School in a 1:1 or small group setting.
+An excerpt of the Abuse Prevention Policy follows: